crystalshashi/VSM-and-BooleanRetrieval/README.md

 	b)Vector model : displays the top 10 documents for each query along with time taken to execute queries.

 NLTK needs to be installed

+Boolean.txt and vector.txt are the input queries and to rack up the index file I had used rfc files(8000).